Phil Hartman: Other work

 Hartman's first starring film role came in 1995's Houseguest, alongside Sinbad.
 Other films include Greedy, Coneheads, Sgt.
-Bilko, So I Married an Axe Murderer, CB4, Jingle All the Way, Kiki's Delivery Service, and Small Soldiers, the latter of which is his final theatrically released film.
+Bilko, So I Married an Axe Murderer, CB4, Jingle All the Way, the English Disney/GKIDS dub of Kiki's Delivery Service, and Small Soldiers, the latter of which is his final theatrically released film.
 At the same time, he preferred working on television.
 His other television roles include appearances on episodes of The John Larroquette Show, The Dana Carvey Show, 3rd Rock from the Sun, and the HBO TV film The Second Civil War as the President of the United States.
 He made a considerable amount of money from television advertising, earning $300,000 for a series of four commercials for the soft drink Slice.
-He also appeared in advertisements for McDonald's (as Hugh McAttack) and 1-800-Collect (as Max Jerome).
+He also appeared in advertisements for McDonald's (as Hugh McAttack) and 1-800-Collect (as Max Jerome), as well as British advertisements for Golden Wonder's Pot Noodle, including Computer Graphic.

 Hartman wrote a number of screenplays that were never produced.
 In 1986, he began writing a screenplay for a film titled Mr. Fix-It, and completed the final draft in 1991.
 Robert Zemeckis was signed to produce the film, with Gil Bettman hired to direct.
 Hartman called it "a sort of a merger of horror and comedy, like Beetlejuice and Throw Momma From the Train", adding, "It's an American nightmare about a family torn asunder.
 They live next to a toxic dump site, their water supply is poisoned, the mother and son go insane and try to murder each other, the father's face is torn off in a terrible disfiguring accident in the first act.
 It's heavy stuff, but it's got a good message and a positive, upbeat ending."
 Zemeckis could not secure studio backing, however, and the project collapsed.
 Another film idea involving Hartman's Groundlings character Chick Hazard, Private Eye was also canceled.
-Hartman appeared on David Letterman's Late Night and Late Show 13 times between 1989 and 1996, where he can be seen speaking German fluently.